The Myth of Motivation

 True or false?
-In order to get anything done, you have to feel motivated to do it first?
-FALSE.
+In order to get anything done, you have to feel motivated to do it first.
+False.

-However, if you’re like most people out there, you answered true and are more likely to fall into the motivation trap!
+However, if you’re like most people out there, you answered true and are more likely to fall into the motivation trap.

 What is the motivation trap?
-The motivation trap, as stated by Dr. Russ Harris states that we wait to feel motivated before we take any action.
+The motivation trap, as stated by Dr. Russ Harris, states that we wait to feel motivated before we take any action.
 Now you might be asking, what’s the problem with that?

 I don’t just mean any action.
 I mean committed action.
 Valued action.
 What is valued action?
 Valued actions are actions that are consistent with your values in life.
 These are actions that are consistent with the type of person you want to be.
-I value staying healthy, so I set a goal for myself to go to exercise at least 4 days a week.
+I value staying healthy, so I set a goal for myself to go to exercise at least four days a week.
 My valued action is getting my butt up and going to the gym regardless of whether I am in the mood or not.

 What’s the alternative?
 I sit at home and wait for motivation to strike.
-I don’t know about you but when I do this, it seems that watching TV begets watching TV.
+I don’t know about you, but when I do this, it seems that watching TV begets watching TV.
 Using drugs begets using more drugs.

-I’ve worked with so many clients who were waiting for the motivation to do things that would make them happier, whether it was exercising more, studying more, using less drugs, etc. And what I tell them is that you just have to start.
+I’ve worked with so many clients who were waiting for the motivation to do things that would make them happier, whether it was exercising more, studying more, using drugs less often, etc. And what I tell them is that you just have to start.
 Just start and see what happens.
 You may not be motivated all the time, but see what happens to your motivation when you start acting in ways that are consistent with your values.

 Your mind will constantly try to steer you away from committed action by saying things like, “I’ll do it later" or “I’ll have more time tomorrow.”
 Your mind will try to tell you, “You can’t do it” or “You're not good enough.”
 However, those are all tricks.
 The funny thing about the mind is that it doesn’t stop talking.
 Taking action may seem impossible until you actually do it.